df <- as.data.frame(o_nca)

 ```

-PKNCA does not include a dedicated CDISC submission function.
-What it does provide is a tidy, long-format result table whose structure maps directly onto the CDISC PP (Pharmacokinetic Parameters) domain.
+PKNCA does not build a complete submission dataset for you, but it comes close: its tidy, long-format result table maps directly onto the CDISC PP (Pharmacokinetic Parameters) domain, and as of version 0.12.2 `as.data.frame()` can translate parameter codes into CDISC standard codes directly (see the CDISC output format section below).
 This page documents that mapping and describes how to prepare outputs for regulatory submissions.
+For PKNCA's regulator-facing overview, see [PKNCA – an R package for noncompartmental analysis](https://humanpred.github.io/pknca/articles/v31-FDA-introduction.html).

 ```{r build-result, include=FALSE}